waynenilsen/handlebars-markdown-helper/README.md

 # Handlebars Markdown Helper

-The [handlebars crate](https://crates.io/crates/handlebars) provides easy templating for anything file type.
+The [handlebars crate](https://crates.io/crates/handlebars) provides easy templating for any file type.
 This crate provides a helper for rendering a variable containing markdown into HTML within a temlpate.

 ## Example